dhornbein/peoplemedicine-jekyll/collections/_posts/2021-12-07-ground-level-norms-for-group-communication.md

     - i-statements
     - sharing-impact-skillfully
 ---
-A wetland acts as a natural water filter, by trapping sediments and converting pollutants into less harmful chemicals.
-We see these communication norms as key baby steps towards a healthy filtering system for group communication - one that transforms interpersonal tensions into trust energy.
+A wetland acts as a natural water filter, trapping sediments and converting pollutants into less harmful chemicals.
+We see these communication norms as baby steps that start to transform interpersonal tensions into trust energy.
+Ultimately, the goal is to create a whole filtering system for group communication that keeps glorious amounts of trust energy circulating!
 (By themselves, these norms won't get us all the way there but they're a really good start in that direction).

 - - -